arjun921/fmdb/README.md

 Search supports **autocomplete** as long as user is inside a page *accessible after authentication*.
 This isn't a bug, it is a feature.
 Autocomplete can be added to all pages without authentication.

+## Scaling

+If lets say, some day this application becomes too famous and we get a lot of visitors on a daily basis; here are the following steps I would take to handle the traffic.

+### Scaling each component

+#### DB Scaling

+The first step would be switching from `Sqlite` to a higher performance DB.
+Currently the implementation is using `sqlite` for test purposes.

+One of the possible DB options to switch to would be AWS Aurora (*MySQL*)

+- Reasons for choosing:
+  - Fully Managed
+  - Auto-scaling
+  - Compatible with MySQL
+  - 5x throughput compared to standard MySQL db

+#### Server Scaling

+One of the biggest bottlenecks in performance would be the `web-server` that serves the app.
+To ensure it can handle the large volume of requests, we need to switch to a faster, asynchronous framework.

+Candidates for a faster web framework include:

+- Sanic
+- Vibora

+> ##### Vibora seems like the perfect candidate going by the numbers.

+Benchmarks show Vibora to be significantly faster than Sanic so, I would pick Vibora as a replacement for flask.

+*Why didn't you build it using Vibora in the first place?*

+Large part of this project was developed during a 9 hour journey by train.
+Spotty internet connection and time constrains made me stick to the skills I already knew.

+### Scaling the whole stack

+Apart from improving service level performance, another way to handle more load is by scaling out all microservices as and when the load comes in.

+Kubernetes can be used to orchestrate docker containers for our application to spin up `db`  and `web-server` containers depending on the load.

+Using kubernetes helps reduce a lot of the sys-ops overhead as it takes care of the scaling out all `microservices` as well as `load balancing` while ensuring the most optimal use for our infrastructure.